 - Methadone hydrochloride is the active compound in all methadone formulations

 - Methadone can be detected in blood or urine for up to a week after use, and in hair for several months after use

 - It is crucial that methadone is used only as prescribed.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional treatment for a substance use disorder can put you on the path to a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional treatment for a substance use disorder can put you on the path to a healthier future.